Sonja Morgan: Personal life

-Morgan met John Adams Morgan, a member of the prominent Morgan family, in the 1990s while working as a hostess at an Italian restaurant on Madison Avenue.
+Morgan met John Adams Morgan, a member of the prominent Morgan family, in the 1990s while working as an emcee at an Italian restaurant on Madison Avenue for jet sets, heads of states, and celebrities.
 They were married from 1998 until 2006.
 The couple wed and spent much of their marriage residing on Caritas, a 3.5-acre private island at the tip of Wallack's Point in Stamford, Connecticut.
 They have one daughter, Quincy Adams Morgan.

+As a public figure, Morgan has told stories of the many prominent men that she encountered as a young single woman in New York City.
+The list includes tennis player John McEnroe, actor Jack Nicholson, comedian Richard Lewis, musician Eric Clapton, and Prince Albert of Monaco, among others.

+Legal trouble

 Morgan's divorce left her in financial ruin.
-She filed for bankruptcy, paying off creditors for four years after.
-She sold her house in Ramatuelle for $5.7 million, and remortgaged her $3.3 million home in New York City.
-Morgan also paid $6.95 million to Hannibal Pictures Incorporated after an abandoned movie project.
+She filed for a Chapter 11, paying off creditors for four years after.
+She sold her house in Ramatuelle for $5.7 million, and mortgaged her $3.3 million home in New York City.
 The American Home Mortgage Servicing received $600,000 from Morgan's estate and the deed to her $5.8 million home in Telluride, Colorado.

-As a public figure, Morgan has told stories of the many prominent men that she encountered as a young single woman in New York City.
-The list includes tennis player John McEnroe, actor Jack Nicholson, comedian Richard Lewis, musician Eric Clapton, and Prince Albert of Monaco, among others.

-On October 13, 2016, The Huffington Post mentioned Morgan in a report on allegations of sexual misconduct made by Lisa Boyne against U.S. President Donald Trump.
-Boyne said Morgan invited her to a dinner with Trump, modeling agent John Casablancas, and five or six models.
-Boyne alleged that Trump made the models walk across the table, looked under their skirts, and described if they were wearing underwear.
-Morgan confirmed The Huffington Post that a dinner took place with those participants, did not recall lewd behavior by Trump, and said: "But I have been known to dance on tables."

-In September 2020, Morgan spoke publicly about her experiences with cosmetic surgery, including her facelift with New York plastic surgeon Andrew Jacono.

-In May 2025, Morgan was banned from the restaurant Tucci in New York.
-The incident occurred over a dispute in which Morgan refused to pay her bill.
+In June 2010, Morgan was arrested for failing to stop at a stop sign and later charged with a DWI.

+In June 2015, Morgan paid $6.95 million to Hannibal Pictures Incorporated following a lawsuit filed against her due to an abandoned movie project.